-The conceptual framework (Figure 1) is intended to guide donors and implementing partners in creating M&E plans prior to the transition, monitoring the transition process, and evaluating the extent to which FP outcomes are sustained post-transition.
-The domains and indicators were organized into these three phases of the transition.
-Implementing partners and donors should develop a set of key milestones and indicators relevant to each country's FP program, as well as when a country can move on to the next phase of the transition, i.e., when the majority of these indicators have been met.
-The proposed indicators are quantitative and qualitative.
+The FP transition framework is intended for donors' and governments' use to inform plans for the FP/RH program transition out of USAID's support, to monitor the transition process, and to evaluate the sustainability of FP outcomes.
+Donors and implementing partners (IPs), which are in-country organizations that implement FP strategies and programs, can develop a set of key milestones and indicators relevant to each country's FP program, as well as when a country is ready to move on to the next phase of the transition, i.e., when the majority of these indicators have been met.
+The indicators are quantitative and qualitative.
 We recognize that some indicators may be somewhat ambiguous and/or challenging to measure, such as transparency, and can be defined further in future work.

-The framework also includes some sub-domains (e.g., social behavioral change) that will allow countries to define, operationalize, and adapt to specific activities within each country.
-As such, the framework allows crosscountry standardization of indicators and subdomains, while facilitating country-level adaptation of them.
-Hence, the proposed framework does not dictate what should be monitored during and after program transitions but serves as a foundation for external donors and in-country implementing partners to develop a transition plan that can be agreed upon, with milestones and indicators appropriate and feasible for each country.
+The framework also includes sub-domains, including social and behavioral change communication, FP integration, enabling environment, and ranges of methods and sources of contraceptives, that allow countries to define, operationalize, and adapt to specific activities within each country.
+As such, the framework allows cross-country standardization of indicators and sub-domains, while facilitating country-level adaptation.
+Hence, the framework does not dictate what should be monitored during and after program transitions but serves as a foundation for external donors and IPs to develop a transition plan that can be agreed upon with milestones and indicators that are appropriate and feasible for each country.